-In addition to VAX-D, Dr. Wight uses a variety of techniques, depending on the individual needs of the patient.
-These techniques include Diversified, Thompson, Activator and Hoffman.
+In addition to VAX-D, Dr. Wight and Dr. Holwege use a variety of techniques and the latest technologies.
+We customize services for the individual needs of each patient.
+These techniques include Diversified, Thompson, Activator, and Hoffman.

-- Diversified: This is a non-proprietary and eclectic approach to spinal manipulation.
+This is a non-proprietary and eclectic approach to spinal manipulation.
 It is the most common spine manipulation technique used by chiropractors.
 Diversified is characterized by a high-velocity, low-amplitude thrust.
-It is considered the most generic chiropractic manipulative technique and is differentiated from other techniques in that its objective is to restore proper movement and alignment of spine and joint dysfunction.
+It is considered the most generic chiropractic manipulative technique.
+It is different from other techniques in that its objective is to restore proper movement and alignment of the spine and joint dysfunction.

-- Thompson: The Thompson Technique is a full-spine adjusting technique that emphasizes high-velocity, low amplitude and some low-force procedures.
+The Thompson Technique is a full-spine adjusting technique.
+It emphasizes high-velocity, low amplitude, and some low-force procedures.
 It uses a drop table as an indispensable adjunct.
-The Thompson Terminal Point drop table aims to protect the patient from being over-adjusted and to promote the clinical longevity of the doctor.
+The Thompson Terminal Point drop table aims to protect the patient from being over-adjusted.
+It also promotes the clinical longevity of the doctor.
 The adjustments are considered to be low-force and high-velocity.
 A light thrust triggers the drop section release mechanism.
-Lumbodorsal and extremity problems are afforded less attention, but also need to be addressed after the primary cervical and lumbar areas have been addressed.
+Lumbodorsal and extremity problems are afforded less attention.
+However, they need to be addressed after the primary cervical and lumbar areas have been addressed.

-- Activator: This form of chiropractic treatment was created as an alternative to the manual manipulation of the spine or extremity joints.
+This form of chiropractic treatment was created as an alternative to the manual manipulation of the spine or extremity joints.
 It uses a device that is categorized as a mechanical force manual assisted instrument.
-This is regarded as a softer chiropractic treatment technique.
 The activator is a small handheld spring-loaded instrument that delivers a small impulse to your spine.
-It is intended to produce enough force to move the vertebrae but not enough to cause an injury.
+It produces enough force to move the vertebrae but not enough to cause an injury.

-- Hoffman: This technique is used for upper cervical adjusting.
-Chiropractors use this technique to determine an exact line for correction so they know where and when to adjust the patient.
+This technique works for upper cervical adjusting.
+Chiropractors use this technique to determine an exact line for correction.
+This allows them to know where and when to adjust the patient.
 Using this technique helps the nervous system function.

 - Lower back and/or leg pain